Skip to main content

 • Personal information (title, first and last name, correspondence language)

-Provided this is not unlawful, we also collect data from publicly accessible sources (e.g. debt enforcement register, commercial register), from other companies within our Group, from authorities and from other third parties (e.g. credit bureaus, contractual partners, media or the Internet, etc.).
+Provided this is not unlawful, we also collect data from publicly accessible sources (e.g. debt en-forcement register, commercial register), or receive personal data from other companies within our Group, from authorities and from other third parties (e.g. credit bureaus, contractual partners, media or the internet, etc.).

 We can analyse some of your personal characteristics automatically (“profiling”) to identify the risk of misuse and security risks, to make statistical assessments or for operational planning purposes.

-We store your personal data on secure servers in Switzerland and/or the European Union.
+We shall store your personal data on secure servers in Switzerland or in the European Union.

-Deletion does not apply, however, to data that has to be stored for longer by law.
-We store contract data for longer as this is stipulated by statutory retention obligations.
+The foregoing does not apply, however, to personal data that must be stored for longer by law, such as contract data.
 Other retention obligations are based on accounting regulations and tax regulations.
 In accordance with these regulations, business communications, concluded contracts and accounting documents are stored for up to ten years.
-Pursuant to money laundering legislation, certain data is also stored for up to ten years after termination of the business relationship.
+Pursuant to money laundering legislation, certain (personal) data is also stored for up to ten years after termination of the business relationship.

 In relation to the use of TWINT as a payment method, we disclose your personal data to the following categories of recipients: